jgoett2/CA_Housing_Project/README.md

 | Central Valley |                     $107,598 |
 | Other          |                     $162,839 |

 This model has a high error due to large variations in housing price within a region.
-Below, we see the large variationin housing price in the Los Angeles Area:
+Below, we see the large variation in housing price in the Los Angeles Area:
 <img src="img/map_model_one_error.png">

-## Second Simple Model: Inverse Distance to City
+## Second Simple Model: Inverse Distance to Top Neighborhoods
-The second model models price on the distance to several desirable neighborhoods in California.
+Next, we model price on the distance to 11 desirable neighborhoods in California.
 The model can account for 31% of the variation in housing price.
-In the map of Los Angeles below, the errors are much smaller throughout the city.
+Compared to model one, for example, the predictions in model two result in smaller errors and variations.

 <img src="img/map_model_two_error.png">

 ## Third Model: Nearest Neighbors
-Considering the average housing prices of the 8 nearest housing units models 79% of the pricing variation.
-For example, in this map of Los Angeles, the error prediction is much smaller throughout the city.
+Finally, we model price by considering the 5 nearest housing blocks, which accounts for 79% of the pricing variation in California.
+For example, there is much smaller error in predictions across Los Angeles in this model.

 <img src="img/map_model_three_error.png">